What is the Voice of the Customer?

 - Confirm and celebrate success – continue listening to customers to confirm your action has changed perceptions, look to business and performance measures to understand benefits.
 Thank your team and celebrate success or learn lessons.

-Voice of the Customer software helps businesses gather, analyse and present data, taking the administrative strain from you and removing bias.
-Some platforms also help choose the best actions and show the impact your changes have on customers.
+Voice of the Customer tools help businesses gather, analyse and present data, taking the administrative strain from you and removing bias.
+Some platforms also help choose the best actions and show the impact your changes have on customers

 Why listen to the Voice of the Customer?